Filming in Trøndelag

 Free Film Commission service

 Midgard Film Commission Norway can provide free service and support to professional international projects aiming to shoot in our region.
-Get in touch with one of our film commissioners for discrete and project aimed service.
+Get in touch with our film commission for discrete and project aimed service.

 1. Matchmaking